 As Easy as It Gets

 One of the first companies to bring streaming media boxes to the markets is also one of the best.
 In the last decade, Roku has really made a name for themselves with the great quality media streaming boxes they have brought to the market.
 Featuring an extremely intuitive menu along with hundreds of different streaming channels available, Roku has deservedly earned a reputation for creating some of the best streaming boxes available.
-This extends to the Roku Premiere 4K UHD Streaming Media Player, one of their latest offerings that holds up extremely well against all other set-top boxes.
+This extends to the Roku Premiere 4K UHD Streaming Media Player, one of their latest offerings that hold up extremely well against all other set-top boxes.

-The main thing that should be notable about a Roku device is that it is easy to set up and use, and nothing is different with this particular box in that regard.
-This device takes only a couple of minutes to set up and configure, and then you are well on your way to accessing all of your favorite streaming content.
+The main thing that should be notable about a Roku device is that it is easy to set up and use, and nothing is different from this particular box in that regard.
+This device takes only a couple of minutes to set up and configure, and then you are well on your way to accessing all of your favourite streaming content.
 You have access to just about every streaming service you can think of, including all of the most popular ones, and the hundreds of different channels available will have you covered no matter what your tastes are.
 Better yet, finding any particular channel is extremely easy thanks to the intuitive interface that is included in all Roku devices.

 Small Form Factor

 Another area that Roku has managed to impress many of its customers is in the size of their boxes.
 Known for their sleek yet compact designs, those who enjoy saving space near the TV have always liked how easy they are to fit anywhere.
 With this model, though, the device has gotten even smaller than before.
 If you have seen an older Roku box, then you will understand that this one looks just like one of the older ones was cut in half.
 This extremely compact size makes it quite easy to place it just about anywhere you want, so finding space for it shouldn't be much of a concern.